 1. Anvil

-Anvil is an API-first document automation platform built around four capabilities: PDF filling, PDF generation, embedded e-signatures (Etch), and Workflows that combine webforms, PDF filling, and signature collection into a single packet.
+Anvil provides four core capabilities through REST APIs: PDF filling (converting existing documents into fillable templates), PDF generation (rendering HTML/CSS into PDFs), embedded e-signatures that work inside your application, and Workflows that chain webforms to document creation and signing.
 If you're building a product where customers need to complete, sign, or receive documents inside your app, Anvil is designed for exactly that use case.

 How the API surface works